 Christmas and Chanukah were hot button holidays; Easter and Passover were hot button holidays; Halloween and Valentine’s Day were also hot button holidays.
 All of them presented a wide variety of potential bogs of dogma in which to fall.
 The last two were particular stressors for us kids because trick or treat was considered begging and sugar was prohibited.
 With all the things that were no-nos in my family, only Thanksgiving was absolutely pure.
 And always the most joyous.
 Love, gratitude, and forgiveness were the hallmarks of Thanksgiving then, and they still can be.

-These days are more complicated for everyone.
+These days holidays (and politics) are more complicated for everyone.
 Families are scattered and often deeply hurt by separations that occur for so many reasons.
 Work and living far away, military service.
 Schooling; and sadly the heartbreaking separations, both emotional and actual, that addiction so often brings.
 Native Americans, who have suffered so much as a result of colonization, also find the celebration of Thanksgiving a painful reminder.

 - Share your Thanksgiving with others.
 It doesn’t matter if you gather friends from work or church or meetings or the gym, or anywhere.
 Sharing your table, or just being with others, can bring joy.
 It’s a real kindness to offer comfort to others who may also be missing a happy family as much as you do.

 - Remember the good times.
 Often we get into the habit of thinking only of what we’ve lost and how terrible that loss is.
 But even when the losses seem unbearable, it’s okay to celebrate the love and happiness of the past.
 Corny but true: Remembering happiness with an open heart can lead us there again.